Though spiced with praiseworthy kills, Halloween Kills exhibits a determination to return the franchise to the days of the lame 80 sequels.

 Halloween Kills Synopsis

 Beginning where the 2018 reboot ended, Michael Myers survives Laurie’s inferno and continues to massacre the residents of Haddonfield.
-Weary of the horror, though, the residents band together to hunt him down but end up creating mass panic and chaos instead.
+Weary of the horror, the residents then band together to hunt Michael down but end up creating mass panic and chaos instead.
 Amidst the mayhem, Allyson, Laurie’s granddaughter, heads for a confrontation with the killer at his childhood home, i.e., where it all began.
 Would Allyson survive?
 Or has the bloodshed transformed Michael into the ultimate killing machine?
 Beyond the ability of any human to kill?

 Back in the 80s and 90s, and for reasons I’ve never uncovered, Singaporean free TV refused to screen the very first Halloween movie.
 I.E., John Carpenter’s 1978 gem.

 It felt … tired?
 Uninspirational?
 As much as I acknowledge that a killer like Michael Myers couldn’t possibly be wholly human, I thought the efforts of the 2018 reboot to keep things “realistic” was what made it a winner.
-The ability of victims to fight back was also what gave that reboot a special kick too.
+The ability of victims to fight back was also what gave that reboot a special kick .

 Now, I am not unaware that there is another sequel down the road.
 Titled Halloween Ends, it’s supposed to wrap up the new adventures of Michael.
-Possibly with the goriest of showdowns between classic protagonists too.
+Possibly, with the goriest of showdowns between classic protagonists too.